OpenDevelopmentMekong/wpckan/README.md

 In order to use this information, this plugin exposes the **[wpckan_related_datasets]** shortcode for embedding information about related datasets on the content of the post.
 The shortcode has following parameters:

+* **group**:  (Optional)
+Specify the name (Not title) of a group available on the target CKAN instance in order to filter the related datasets to ONLY those assigned to it.

+* **organization**:  (Optional)
+Specify the name (Not title) of an organization available on the target CKAN instance in order to filter the related datasets to ONLY those assigned to it.

+Note: If both **group** and **organization** parameters are specified then the dataset has to be asssigned to both in order to be returned by the shortcode.

 * **include_fields_dataset**:  (Optional) Comma-separated string.
 Per default, this shortcode shows only title and notes of the CKAN dataset (See http://demo.ckan.org/api/3/action/package_search?q=spending).
 A list of attributes can be specified to present more information.
 Possible values: "title", "notes", "url", "license", "license_url" "metadata_created", "metadata_modified", "author" , "author_email"